FolaisSK/CC201/labs/3_K8sScaleAndUpdate/instructions.md

 If you see the message, "This message came from a ConfigMap!", then great job!
 <img src="images/step_6.7.png"><br/>

->>Note: If you get a message as below, you can still proceed to the next step
+> **NOTE:** If your previous session is still persisting, you might see the below output.
+If so, we would recommend you to move to the further steps of the lab.

 <img src="images/confmap_7b.png"><br/>